Content starts here

 • By mail: Follow the instructions that accompany your absentee ballot, then mail your ballot with proper postage to your county auditor’s office

-Completed absentee ballots must be received on Tuesday, June 4, for the presidential and state primaries and Tuesday, Nov.
-5, for the general election with sufficient time for election officials to deliver them to the corresponding polling locations before the polls close.
-Contact your county auditor to determine the deadline.
+Completed absentee ballots must be received on Tuesday, Nov.
+5, (not just postmarked by that date) with sufficient time for election officials to deliver them to the corresponding polling locations before the polls close.

 Track your ballot using the state’s voter portal.